*Warning: spoilers ahead for Ozark season three*

 Although showrunner Chris Mundy previously told The Hollywood Reporter that he had “always talked about it as as five seasons”, he’s since expressed his excitement at ending – and doing justice to – the Byrde family saga in the extended fourth season.

-Netflix’s acclaimed crime drama Ozark is returning for a fourth – and final – season, bringing the Byrde’s family criminal relationship with the Navarro drug cartel to a dramatic conclusion.
+The acclaimed crime drama stars Jason Bateman as Marty, and promises to bring the Byrde’s family criminal relationship with the Navarro drug cartel to a dramatic and “great” conclusion.

-The last instalment has a lot to live up to, and if the six nods for the latest Critics Choice Awards are anything to go by, the show is set to become one of the most successful crime dramas in recent years.
+This last instalment has a lot to live up to, and if the recent string of Golden Globes and Critics Choice Awards nods are anything to go by, the show is set to become one of the most successful crime dramas in recent years.

-But despite the show’s frequent comparisons to Breaking Bad, it doesn’t sound like Marty Byrde (Arrested Development’s Jason Bateman) will follow in Walter White’s doomed footsteps – and will instead survive the final season.
+But despite the show’s frequent comparisons to the equally bloody Breaking Bad, it doesn’t sound like Marty Byrde (played by Arrested Development star Bateman) will follow in Walter White’s doomed footsteps – and will instead survive the final season.

-The extended season, which will consist of 14 episodes, will see Marty Byrde and his wife Wendy (The Big C’s Laura Linney) continue their dodgy dealings in the mountainous Ozarks after their original money laundering scheme in Chicago went awry.
+The extended season, which will consist of 14 episodes, will see Marty Byrde and his wife Wendy continue their dodgy dealings in the mountainous Ozarks after their original money laundering scheme in Chicago went awry.